Bryan Bickell: Health issues

-Bickell began experiencing symptoms of vertigo that forced him to miss two games during the 2015 Stanley Cup Finals.
+Bickell began experiencing symptoms of vertigo that forced him to miss the first two games of the 2015 Stanley Cup Finals.
 He initially believed the ailment was caused by an infected tooth.
-Bickell's agent later commented that Bickell had developed vestibular issues, which hindered his performance during the 2015–16 Chicago Blackhawks season.
-In November 2016, Bickell began experiencing an unexplained pain in his shoulder and leg that caused him to miss multiple games.
-Doctors later diagnosed Bickell with multiple sclerosis.
-Bickell commented on his health by stating, "Since the 2015 playoffs, I've been struggling to understand what was going on with my body.
+His agent later commented that Bickell had developed vestibular issues, which hindered his performance during the 2015–16 season.
+In early-November 2016, shortly into the 2016–17 season, he began experiencing an unexplained pain in his shoulder and leg that caused him to miss multiple games.
+Doctors then diagnosed Bickell with multiple sclerosis on November 11, 2016.
+He commented on his health, "Since the 2015 playoffs, I've been struggling to understand what was going on with my body.
 Again during the past few weeks, it felt like something wasn't right."
 Ron Francis, the Hurricanes' general manager, stated that Bickell would take an indefinite amount of time off from hockey to receive treatment for his condition.
-While Bickell ultimately returned to Hurricanes towards the end of the 2016–17 season, he announced he would retire from playing hockey to focus on his MS treatment.
+While he ultimately returned to the Hurricanes towards the end of the 2016–17 season in April 2017, he announced he would retire from playing to focus on his MS treatment.

 Personal life

-On August 3, 2013, Bickell married his longtime girlfriend, Amanda Caskenette.
-They have two daughters, Kinslee and Makayla.
-Bickell and his wife established the "Bryan & Amanda Bickell Foundation", which helps rescue abused pit bulls.
+Bickell and his wife have two daughters.
+He and his wife established the Bryan & Amanda Bickell Foundation, which helps rescue abused pit bulls.